- Outstanding waterproofing

 XA Pro 3D GTX runs stiff

-It measured in at 41.5N on our flex test, which is not a ton stiffer than average shoes (38.8N) but all that flex is in the toe, the midfoot of the shoe really doesn’t flex at all, making the gait on this shoe more ideal for hiking than running.
+But all that little flex that the shoe has is actually located in the forefoot section - the midfoot of the shoe really doesn’t flex or twist at all, making the gait on this shoe more ideal for hiking than running.

-It has a 14.9mm drop as well, which is really more in the hiking shoe/boot realm and not all that ideal for trail running.
+...which gives us a 13.1 mm drop in the Salomon XA Pro 3D GTX.
+Such a high offset really belongs more in the hiking shoe/boot realm and is not all that ideal for trail running.

 There’s not a lot of ground feel either, which is a nice feature for trail running shoes that I personally look for.